Four Ways To Reduce and Avoid Estate Tax

 Charitable Trusts

 - Charitable Lead Trusts (CLT) set up a trust for a certain period of time (often the lifetime of the donor), during which a charitable organization receives financial support from the trust.
 The donor receives tax deductions when they set up the trust, and the charity gets financial help immediately.
-When the donor dies, or the trust term ends, the trust is paid out to named non-charity beneficiaries.
+When the donor dies or the trust term ends, the trust pays out to named non-charity beneficiaries.

-- Charitable Remainder Trusts (CRT) is essentially the opposite of CLTs.
-Instead of paying a charitable organization out of the trust and later passing the trust to a non-charity beneficiary, this type of charitable trust makes the charitable organization the trustee.
+- Charitable Remainder Trusts (CRTs) are essentially the opposite of CLTs.
+Instead of paying a charitable organization out of the trust, this type of charitable trust makes the charity the trustee.
 As trustee, the organization makes payments to the donor or another named beneficiary during the donor’s life.
 When the donor dies, the trust passes to the charitable organization.

 3. Family Limited Partnership

 A family limited partnership (FLP) is a partnership among family members with business interests.
-The business interest involved could be more traditional, like a store or chain, or it could consist in things like investments and real estate.
+The business interest involved could be more traditional, like a store or chain.
+The business could also consist of assets such as investments and real estate.

 4. Real Estate Valuation